jlgerber/cpp_happy_fun_time/session_05/session05.md

 # Memory Management

+## More Class Methods

-Two sessions ago, we began exploring classes.
+Not so long ago, we began exploring classes.
 We started by talking about constructors, and then delved into operator overloading.
-We are going to touch on a few of special methods we haven't yet - the copy constructor, the assignment operator, and the destructor.
+We are going to touch on a few of special methods we haven't seen yet - the copy constructor, the assignment operator, and the destructor.
 Each of these plays a crucial role in memory management.
 But that's getting ahead of ourselves.
 Let's look at them in turn.

-## More Class Methods

-### Destructor
+### The Destructor
 When an object is about to get deleted, C++ will call a special method called a destructor.
 Object destruction happens automatically when said object goes out of scope, in the case of a stack defined variable, or when delete is called, in the case of a heap allocated variable.
 Either way, the destructor gets called, giving us an oportunity to perform any cleanup necessary.

 In C++, you define a destructor by prefixing the class name with a tilda.
 So for example: